Natural Evolution Strategies (NES)

 Note

-NES is a family of principled population-based randomized search methods, which maximize the expected fitness along with (estimated) natural gradients.
+NES is a family of well-principled population-based randomized search methods with a relatively clean derivation from first principles, which maximize the expected fitness along with (estimated) natural gradients.
 In this library, we have converted it to the minimization problem, in accordance with other modules.

 - Parameters: